 Limitations to resize partition with PowerShell

-Limitations to resize partition volume with PowerShell on Windows Server 2019:
+Limitations to resize partition with PowerShell in Windows Server 2019/2022:

 - Only NTFS and RAW (without file system) partitions can be shrunk and extended.

-- Free (Unallocated) space can only be made on the right when shrinking a partition.
+- Unallocated space can only be made on the right when shrinking a partition.

 - When extending a partition, there must be contiguous free (Unallocated) space on the right and on the same disk.